MantisVision/webUtils/docs/aframe.md

 	video: { type: "string", default: '' },
 	data: { type: "string", default: '' },
 	buffer: { type: "int", default: 50 },
+	colorspace: { type: "string", default: "srgb" },
 	loop: { type: "boolean", default: true },
 	volume: { type: "number", default: 0 },
 	time: { type: "number", default: 0 },
 	playbackrate: { type: "number", default: 1 },
+	beginning: { type: "number", default: 0 },
+	end: { type: "number", default: 0 },
 	preview: { type: "all"|"full"|true|1|"partial"|2|"disabled"|false|0, default: 1 }
 }
 ```
 - video: url of the video for the texture of the mesh
 - data: url of the SYK/RYSK volumetric data
 - buffer: size of data buffer
+- colorspace: should be set to colorspace used in the scene (default to srgb)
 - loop: marks if the video should loop after it ends
 - volume: volume level from 0 (mute) to 1 (full volume)
 - time: current timestamp of the video (can be used for e.g. progress bar)
 - playbackrate: playback rate of the video with 1 being the default, normal playback (as well as the default value), higher is faster speed and lower is slower
+- beginning: timestamp in which the video should start its playback
+- end: timestamp in which the video should finish its playback
 - preview: whether the mesh should be displayed even before the playback starts ore immediately after the user jumps to a different timestamp. "all", "full", true and 1 are synonyms and enable full preview (default), "partial" and 2 enable partial preview (only mesh without a texture) and "disabled", false and 0 completely disable the preview.

 #### Event listeners